ieedan/ts-blocks/.changeset/dirty-wasps-melt.md

 "jsrepo": patch
 ---

-For `*.svelte` files imports from 'svelte' will not longer result in `svelte` being added as a dependency.
+When `*.svelte` files import 'svelte' it will not longer result in `svelte` being added as a dependency.